mehtamithil/NewsFeeds/ReadMe.md

 - Used DataBinding in RecyclerView row to set data.
 - Used BindingAdapter for setting image loading from url directly into ImageView.
 - Used JUnit and Mockito for Unit Testing.
+- Formatted the Code with following settings:

+      Menu Bar => Settings => Code Style:

+      Scheme - Default
+      Line Separator - System Dependent
+      Hard Wrap at - 100 (columns wrap on typing is OFF)

+      Apart, from this I have manually formatted the files by Ctrl+Alt+L (i.e. Shortcut for Menu Bar => Code => Reformat Code